 DEXA Bone Scan

-A bone mineral density (BMD) test measures the mineral density - such as calcium - in your bones using a special X-ray, CT scan or ultrasound.
+A bone mineral density (BMD) test measures the mineral density in your bones using a special X-ray, CT scan, or ultrasound.
 A DEXA bone scan provides an estimate of the strength of your bones.
 DEXA uses two different X-ray beams to estimate bone density in your spine and hip.
-The amounts of each X-ray beam that are blocked by bone and soft tissue are compared to each other.
-Bones with higher mineral density allow less of the X-ray beam to pass through them.

-Our board-certified radiologists perform ultrasounds, which use high-frequency sound waves to capture images of organs in the body, to help diagnose a range of conditions and monitor bodily functions.
-The parts of the body commonly evaluated with an ultrasound include the abdomen, breasts, female pelvis, prostate, scrotum, thyroid and parathyroid, and the vascular system.
-Ultrasounds provide images of the fetus during pregnancy as well.
-Ultrasound procedures are painless and take from 20 minutes to an hour.
+Ultrasounds use high-frequency sound waves to capture images of organs in the body to help diagnose a range of conditions and monitor bodily functions.
+Ultrasound procedures are painless and usually last 20 minutes to an hour.

+Dr. Dwyer’s diligence is why I am still here!
 Diana Hydrick started getting routine mammograms at Coryell Memorial when she was 40 years old and two years later Dr. Dwyer noticed a spot on her test results and began to follow her more closely.
 “When I came in for my 6 month follow up, Dr. Dwyer showed me a tiny dot on the screen.
 It was so small and impossible to feel.
 That tiny dot changed my life”, recalls Diana.
 “We did a biopsy with Dr. Norris and that is when I was diagnosed with breast cancer.
-It was a difficult time but I was grateful we found it so early.
-I felt like Dr. Dwyer was really paying attention and his diligence is why I am still here”, said Diana.
+It was a…Read More

-Sheila Shavers has always led a busy and full life.
+Coryell Memorial Patient and Employee Shares her Breast Cancer Story Sheila Shavers has always led a busy and full life.
 She came from a large family and worked since she was 14, been married for 32-years and has two children and two grandchildren.
 She likes to sing and has a national beef jerky making business.
 Sheila was not expecting life-changing news in November of 2016 she went to a follow-up appointment for another issue.
 “In my nine years of working in housekeeping at Coryell Health (CMHS), I never thought I would be a patient.
-I had a mammogram six month prior, that is how fast it can come up,” recalls Sheila.
-“Dr. Dwyer, CMHS radiologist, called me and said he saw something and we needed to do a biopsy.
-When I received the news that I had stage I breast cancer, I had never been so scared in my life, but I knew my Coryell Memorial family would take care of me.
-I wasn’t going to stop and give up my life to cancer.”
+I had a mammogram six month…Read More